 Washington University in St. Louis (WashU) is committed to conducting all university activities in compliance with all applicable laws, regulations and university policies.
 WashU has adopted this policy to outline the security measures required to protect electronic information systems and related equipment from unauthorized use.

-An Incident Response Policy is documented to provide a well-defined, organized approach for handling any potential threat to computers and data.
+The policy and associated guidance provide a well-defined and organized approach for handing any potential threat to computers and data.

-At WashU computer and network security incidents are processed by Information Security Office (ISO) in coordination with the department, Human Resources and/or General Counsel.
+At WashU, computer and network security incidents are processed by Information Security Office (ISO) in coordination with the department, WashU Protective Services, Human Resources, and/or General Counsel.

-- If the incident involves law enforcement or has legal ramifications it is important to preserve the scene, document the situation and not to destroy evidence that may reside within the system.
-There are Forensic processes that must be adhered to and it is highly recommended that the Information Security Office be involved and a trained Computer Forensics expert be used.
-May require outside experts to handle.
+- If the incident involves law enforcement or has legal ramifications, it is important to preserve the scene, document the situation, and not to destroy evidence that may reside within the system.
+There are Forensic processes that must be adhered to and it is highly recommended that the ISO be involved and a trained computer forensics expert be used or may require outside experts to handle.

 - ISO will notify the Area Specific Compliance Office (ASCO) for incidents that involve protected information.